xpanvictor/xpanvictor.github.io/_posts/2023-11-25-amortization-preemptive_schedulers-context_switching.md

 Considered what it takes for an operating system to function and control the workings of a computer.
-From playing music while reading a nice

-pdf at the same time, asking it to fetch a file on some row in the hard disk while downloading another file using a new browser or file downloader which

-runs some other operations.
-What about the running a VM, using a virtual OS on your own OS.
+From playing music while reading a nice pdf at the same time, asking it to fetch a file on some row in the hard disk while downloading another file using a new browser or file downloader which runs some other operations.
+What about running a VM, using a virtual OS on your own OS.
 How does it manage something that manages another manager.

 To be honest, the workings of the operating system can be a bit daunting at times but all we can do is shout at windows for not being a good door.